 Water is one of the essential items for the life of living beings.
 No life can survive without it.
 It has unique properties that make it different from other compounds.
 On adding salt, many changes occur in the physical and chemical properties.
-In this article, I will discuss in detail the question of whether saltwater evaporates or not.
+In this article, I will discuss whether saltwater evaporates or not in detail.

 So, does saltwater evaporate?
-Yes, saltwater evaporates leaving behind salt crystals.
+Yes, saltwater evaporates, leaving behind salt crystals.
 And the addition of salt in pure water decreases the rate of evaporation of the salt solution.
-This is because of the decrease in the saturation vapor pressure of the salt solution.
-Evaporation is directly proportional to the difference in vapor pressure of air in contact with the salt solution and the air at some altitude.
+This is because of the decrease in the saturation vapour pressure of the salt solution.
+Evaporation is directly proportional to the difference in vapour pressure of air in contact with the salt solution and the air at some altitude.

 Natural water bodies contain varieties of salts (sodium chloride, magnesium chloride, potassium chloride) in it.
 According to the experiments, the effect of evaporation of saltwater depends on the salt present in it.

 In simple words, evaporation can be defined as the process in which a liquid state substance changes into a gaseous state by the effect of temperature/pressure.

 The molecules of a substance present in a liquid state lose their molecules in the form of vapours at some rate.
 The rate of evaporation depends on some external environmental factors such as pressure, temperature, humidity,etc..

 Similarly, saltwater is a solution in a liquid state, and with its vapour pressure and temperature, the saltwater also loses its molecules in the form of vapours.

 In salt solution, the salt particles are surrounded by water molecules that keep the salt particles apart and avoid recrystallization of the salt.